ECENTA Digital is now NATEEVO, focused on expanding services to North America

-DALLAS, July 21, 2022 /PRNewswire/ -- ECENTA Digital, the strategic planning, business transformation and marketing automation practice areas of ECENTA, a VASS Group company, has joined forces with NATEEVO, a digital agency headquartered in Madrid, Spain.
+DALLAS, July 22, 2022 /CNW/ -- ECENTA Digital, the strategic planning, business transformation and marketing automation practice areas of ECENTA, a VASS Group company, has joined forces with NATEEVO, a digital agency headquartered in Madrid, Spain.
 The merger further solidifies the international expansion plan for NATEEVO, currently operating in Europe, Latin America and now the United States and Canada.

 NATEEVO will now offer expanded services and capabilities that embody and enhance NATEEVO's Digital Fullness concept and position in the global consulting space.
 Digital Fullness represents totality, fullness, and expansion beyond limits for NATEEVO's clients, consultants, and its own organizational growth.
 NATEEVO services will supplement the existing suite by adding practice areas in business transformation, commerce and marketing strategy, digital agency services, and organizational change management.